 Brunel matches industry-leading clients with top talent.
 We specialize in engineering jobs in Life Sciences, Renewable Energy, Oil & Gas, Infrastructure, Automotive, and Mining.
 We engage our global network in over 40 countries to find you the best professionals for your project, and if relocation is necessary, our dedicated team of mobility specialists covers every detail.

 Why it’s worth it to use a recruitment firm that specializes in your industry

 A recruitment firm has systems and networks in place to find the right professional for your needs more quickly than you would be able to manage in-house, often with better results.

 Recruitment agencies are able to reach out to people who may be perfect for the job but aren’t actively searching.
 These “passive candidates” expand the possibilities.

 Agencies know their sectors and provide valuable insight, advice, and recommendations.
 We speak with clients and talented candidates every day, so we are very familiar with skill-set availability, career expectations, salary rates, and job market trends.

 How to work with Brunel for your staffing solutions

-Find out about our permanent recruitment options here.
+Find out about our permanent/direct recruitment options here.